The Bachelor of Humanities leads to Academic Success and Success at Work

 Every student in the B.Hum. program who chooses can participate in our Mentorship program.
 Your mentor can be a writer, diplomat, lawyer, teacher, businessman or businesswoman, senior civil servant, Member of Parliament, academic, poet, artist, etc. — the choice is up to you.
 Mentors serve as friends and advisors, and also introduce students to their profession and to the larger world, giving them a better sense of the lives and careers open to them.

 Humanities Alumni attribute their career success to their Humanities degree.
 They return to the program to help current students discern a path in life, at our regular Career Nights.
-Read our Humanities Blog or our Alumni Profiles.
+Read our Humanities Blog, our Alumni Profiles, or the article on the B.Hum’s 20th Anniversary.
 If you are an alumnus or alumna of the Bachelor of Humanities, consider joining the Carleton University Bachelor of Humanities Alumni Linkedin group.

 Humanities graduates work in an incredible variety of fields — government, law, journalism, education, business, international development, medicine, the arts, and more.

 Arts — Culture